 What is Dwadasa jyotirlinga?

-Here are two iconography representations of the Lingodhbhava from the times of the Cholas and Pallavas, of ancient southern India.
+Here are two iconography representations of the Lingodhbhava from the times of the Cholas and Pallavas, of ancient southern India, for additional references.

 Where is Omkareshwar?

-Situated on the banks of the westward flowing Narmada-holiest of the five Indian rivers, 78 km away from the cleanest city in India, Indore, Omkareshwar is a sacred town in Khandwa district of Madhya Pradesh.
+Situated on the banks of the westward flowing Narmada — holiest of the five Indian rivers, 78 km away from the cleanest city in India, Indore, Omkareshwar is a sacred town in Khandwa district of India’s Madhya Pradesh state.

-This pilgrim town with many ancient temples often brims with devotees throughout the year, while the devotee’s strength reaches its peak during the week leading to the yearly Mahashivrathri celebrations.
+This pilgrim town with many ancient temples often brims with devotees throughout the year, while the devotees strength reaches its peak during the week leading to the yearly Maha Shivaratri celebrations.

 Stories around Omkareshwar Mahadev